No flights to or from the UK and Ireland will land at Catania airport until 26 July.

 In short, yes.

-On the east of the island, where Catania is, there are trains from Siracusa, a one-hour drive from Catania, that take you to the Italian mainland where you can then connect to international trains.
+On the east of the island, where Catania is, there are trains from Siracusa, a 1-hour drive from Catania, that take you to the Italian mainland where you can then connect to international trains.

 There are also ferries from Palermo to Naples and Genova.
 Check GNV.it for more information on ferry routes.